Barred owl: Description

 The barred owl is considered somewhat subdued and drab in coloration compared to the sometimes rich coloring of other sympatric owls.
 Overall, this owl is greyish-brown or brown.
 The brownish color extends from the head to the back.
 Barred owls are scalloped with white bars on the mantle and the back, bearing as well some whitish spotting on the wing coverts.
 The underside has a pale creamy gray-brown base color (ranging into dirty white in the palest individuals) overlaid about the throat and upper chest with horizontal, slightly crescent-shaped barring (hence its common name), while the belly is boldly streaked in a vertical pattern.
 The streaking is usually blackish, dusky brown, or sometimes rufescent- (reddish-) brown.
 The head is fairly large (although not especially so for a species in Strix) and rounded with no ear tufts.
 The facial disc is pale grayish-brown with darker yet subtle concentric lines.
 The bill is pale straw-yellow (occasionally showing a mild greenish tint) while the cere (a bare structure at the base of the beak) is "horn-colored".
-Its eyes are of a blackish-brown color, this being the only true owl of the eastern United States which has brown eyes; all others have yellow eyes.
-The eyes may appear intensely black in the field and, although large, are fairly closely set.
+Its eyes are a dark brown color; the eyes may appear intensely black in the field and, although large, are fairly closely set.